 2. Innovate and Accelerate to Win

 4. Organize for Sustained Success

-Fourteenth Air Force is located at Vandenberg AFB, California, and provides space capabilities for the joint fight through the operational missions of spacelift; position, navigation and timing; satellite communications; missile warning and space control.
+Fourteenth Air Force is located at Vandenberg AFB, Calif., and provides space capabilities for the joint fight through the operational missions of spacelift; position, navigation and timing; satellite communications; missile warning, space control, and space electronic warfare.

-The Space and Missile Systems Center at Los Angeles AFB, California, designs and acquires all Air Force and most Department of Defense space systems.
+The Space and Missile Systems Center (SMC) at Los Angeles AFB, Calif., designs and acquires all Air Force and most Department of Defense space systems.
 It oversees launches, completes on-orbit checkouts and then turns systems over to user agencies.
-It supports the Program Executive Office for Space on the Global Positioning, Defense Satellite Communications and MILSTAR systems.
-SMC also supports the Evolved Expendable Launch Vehicle, Defense Meteorological Satellite and Defense Support programs and the Space-Based Infrared System.
+It supports the Program Executive Office for Space on the Global Positioning System (GPS), Advanced Extremely High Frequency (AEHF) satellite program, Wideband Global Satellite Communication (WGS), Defense Satellite Communications and MILSTAR systems.
+SMC also supports the National Security Space Launch (NSSL), Defense Meteorological Satellite and Defense Support programs and the Space-Based Infrared System (SBIRS).

 AFSPC major installations include: Schriever, Peterson and Buckley Air Force bases in Colorado; Los Angeles and Vandenberg Air Force bases in California; and Patrick AFB in Florida.
 Major AFSPC units also reside on bases managed by other commands in New Mexico, Virginia and Georgia.
 AFSPC manages many smaller installations and geographically separated units in North Dakota, Alaska, Hawaii and across the globe.